 - respite care

-- community Occupational Therapist (OT) assessment and loan of assistive equipment for the home (Marj is a big customer, see post 8)
+- community Occupational Therapist (OT) assessment and loan of mobility and living aids for the home.
+Marj is a big customer, see this post.

 The LA carer’s assessment